 ― C.G.
 Jung

 We must Individually do our own work; the single best thing we can do for the world is to own our own shadow parts, to look at our own personal myth and beliefs, to look at our own collective themes and beginnings.
 We can do this in relation to how we have been nurtured and conditioned by our collective cultural unconscious; where have we come from?
 What is steeped in our history which holds a rich hidden energy ready to unfold.
 We must do this work as a personal commitment as we thread along the path of daily living and survival.
-I would give up everything to immerse myself in this search but it would then instantly lose it’s meaning, it comes from us consciously living life, living the ordinary life.
+To give up everything to immerse oneself in this search would not necessarily create meaning, it comes more consciously from seeking inner fulfilment through living our ordinary life.

 “As far as we can discern, the sole purpose of human existence is to kindle a light of meaning in the darkness of mere being.”